 - Seek medical attention immediately if you suspect a broken bone.

 - Treatment usually involves immobilizing the foot in a plaster cast for 6 to 8 weeks while it heals.

 - This will prevent the bone from bearing weight.

 - Surgery is sometimes necessary, for example, if the fractured bone parts are out of position or displaced.
 Or if the fracture has broken the skin (known as an open fracture).

 Calcaneal fracture surgery may involve attaching a metal plate to the bones to return them to their normal position.
 At the same time, it is important to ensure that the cartilage is replaced as close as possible to its original position.

 Very occasionally, a fracture will not require a plate.
 A doctor can explain your best option for you.

-After surgery, the patient may be required to rest their foot from supporting weight for a recovery period that can last up to 3 months.
+After surgery, you may be required to rest your foot and avoid weight bearing.
+The recovery period can last up to 3 months.